CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 <center><img src="https://i.pinimg.com/originals/e1/40/fe/e140feb66e180e555fa62a7ba8afb4f7.jpg" alt="1918 Pandemic with cat having mask on it." width="175" height="175"></center>
 <center>1918 Pandemic with cat wearing a mask.</center>

-However, there are those who quite haven't been impacted by the COVID-19 situation, and I feel I've been truly blessed to be somewhat in that cohort, given my recent relative privelege.
+However, there are those who quite haven't been impacted by the COVID-19 situation, and I feel I've been truly blessed to be somewhat in that cohort, given my recent relative privilege.

 What do I mean by that?
 Let me take a step back...